Sequential Adaptive Design for Jump Regression Estimation: Conclusion

 \section{Conclusion}

-We proposed a novel sampling approach (cf., \eqref{eq:conden}) for sequential selection of design points in jump regression analysis.
+We proposed a novel adaptive design strategy (cf., \eqref{eq:conden}) for sequential selection of design points in jump regression analysis.
 The proposed method originated from our asymptotic error analysis of the jump regression estimate based on the one-sided local linear kernel smoothing, which showed that placing more design points around the jump location curves would give a faster decay of the integrated mean square regression error.
 Therefore, the proposed sampling function has a large density around the jump location curves.
-The proposed sampling strategy was applied to the compressive imaging problem in which sub-sampled images are used for reconstructing full images.
-We used two simulated images and eleven real images of different characteristics to evaluate the numerical performance of the proposed sampling strategy, which shows that the proposed method works reasonably well in all cases considered.
-These numerical results are consistent with our asymptotic analysis.
+The proposed strategy was applied to two materials science applications, the compressive material imaging problem in which sub-sampled images are used for reconstructing full images and the design selection for accelerating the materials discovery.
+The outcomes are promising.
+We have showed the STEM imaging can be accelerated at least ten times, preserving sharp image features, unless the image noise level is comparable to or higher than the image contrast.
+We also showed from the second example that experimental campaigns for materials discovery in carbon nanotubes can be accelerated, because the design selection can be optimized using our proposed approach.